April 2, 2026

 Define Artificial Grass Sub-Base and Its Importance

 For instance, improper setup of the underlying layer has been linked to issues like waterlogging and surface irregularities, which can compromise the overall effectiveness of the lawn.
-Therefore, understanding the role of the underlying layer – including the importance of proper compaction and the installation process, such as removing existing topsoil, laying down a weed barrier, and grading the area – is vital for homeowners seeking a durable and visually appealing landscape.
+Therefore, understanding the role of the underlying layer - including the and the installation process, such as removing existing topsoil, laying down a weed barrier, and grading the area - is vital for homeowners seeking a durable and visually appealing landscape.

 Explore Types of Sub-Base Materials for Artificial Grass

-Choosing the right material, particularly an artificial grass sub base, depends on factors such as soil type, climate, and the intended use of the area.
+Choosing the right material, particularly an sub base, depends on factors such as soil type, climate, and the intended use of the area.
 A well-constructed foundation can significantly extend the lifespan of artificial turf, potentially lasting 15-20 years with proper installation.
 Consulting with experts can further ensure that the selected foundation meets specific site conditions and performance requirements.

 Install Your Artificial Grass Sub-Base: A Step-by-Step Guide

-6. Level the Surface: Rake the surface to ensure it is smooth and level, checking for any low spots that may require additional material.
+- Level the Surface: Rake the surface to ensure it is smooth and level, checking for any low spots that may require additional material.

 Conclusion